Green Darner Dragonfly – Anax junius

 After mating, the male green darner will tow the female around and over water, where she will insert her eggs into the stems of water plants.
 Flying in tandem is known as “contact guarding”, whereby the female is prevented from coupling with other males; this is a common among damselflies as well.

-I've often seen these dragonflies hunting in "packs" - the first time, as a very small child when I saw them picking off queen and drone ants flying up from a nearby swarm.
+I’ve often seen these large dragonflies hunting in packs – the first time, as a very small child when I saw them picking off queen and drone ants flying up from a nearby swarm.
 I think this is my earliest memory of being aware of insects; I was about four years old.
 We kids happened to be watching the spectacle with a setting sun behind; such were the happy circumstances of lighting that all the insects stood out against the background.
-I'm sure you've all been in late afternoon / evening slanting sunlight against a dark background, where all the flying insects appear radiantly luminous?
-(It's usually the time many people suddenly realize just how many critters there are in the atmosphere!)
+I’m sure you’ve all been in late afternoon / evening slanting sunlight against a dark background, where all the flying insects appear radiantly luminous?
+(It’s usually the time many people suddenly realize just how many tiny critters there are flying around.)

 The green darner dragonfly pack flies in a big three-dimensional swarm about 20-30 feet off the ground, each dragonfly out for him or herself, of course; these individuals are not cooperating, they are competing.
 Each jockeys to be in position for the next ants that embark on their nuptial flight, then snatches the hapless would-be queen or her consort and summarily dismembers and eats the unfortunate, on the fly.